gameontext/sample-room-golang/README.md

 ### Sign up and log into Bluemix and DevOps
 Sign up for Bluemix at https://console.ng.bluemix.net and DevOps Services at https://hub.jazz.net.
 When you sign up, you'll create an IBM ID, create an alias, and register with Bluemix.

 ## Get Game On!
-Id and Shared Secret
+ID and Shared Secret
 For a new room to register with the Game-On server, you must first log into game-on.org and sign in using one of several methods to get your **Game On!
 Id** and **Shared Secret**.

 1. Go to [https://game-on.org/](https://game-on.org/) and click **Play**